MCV-Software/TWBlue/README.md

     cd C:\python27x64\scripts

 	You can also add the scripts folder to your path environment variable.
+	Note: pip and setuptools are included in the Python installer since version 2.7.9.

 	After that, run the following command to install a package, replacing packagename with the names listed below: